Member Guide

 For children conceived and born or added to a family by adoption after one or both parents join CrowdHealth, standard newborn wellness care (birth until six months old) is treated as one health event with one $500 initial Member Commitment.
 Existing children in a CrowdHealth Member family are eligible for Membership after they turn six months old.

 For children ages six months until three years, your child’s wellness checks are treated as a single health event with one $500 Member Commitment.
-Starting at age three, your child’s annual visits can be treated like basic annual Member wellness events.
+Starting at age three, your child’s annual visits will be treated like basic annual Member wellness events.
 For Members of any age, all illnesses or injuries will be treated as separate health events from wellness visits.

 Caring for The CrowdHealth Community

-The CrowdHealth Community is committed to crowdfunding the health care Members need without wasting funds on unnecessary or unproven treatments.
+The CrowdHealth Community is committed to crowdfunding the healthcare Members need without wasting funds on unnecessary or unproven treatments.
 This means some things, which are outlined in the table below, are not eligible for crowdfunding.
 To consistently offer the best care and support possible to the Crowd, we may still assist you in negotiating care that is not eligible for crowdfunding.

 Any disputes that arise related to a health event’s eligibility for crowdfunding will be decided by an independent third party hired to represent the Crowd.
 We believe you have each other’s best interest in mind, and we are grateful for the caring Crowd we’re building together.